 Ring.
 Ringg!
 Ringgg!

 I have to finish the chapter.
-Another page, another paragraph, a single word, even a single word.
+Another page, another paragraph, even a single word.

 Tom is back.
 The square-set jaw, the angular face, the close-cropped, steel grey hair.